SuLvXiangXin/zipnerf-pytorch/README.md

 - Thanks to [multinerf](https://github.com/google-research/multinerf) for amazing multinerf(MipNeRF360,RefNeRF,RawNeRF) implementation
 - Thanks to [accelerate](https://github.com/huggingface/accelerate) for distributed training
-- Thanks to [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion) for usefull hashencoder
+- Thanks to [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion) for super useful hashencoder
+- Thanks to [Yurui Chen](https://github.com/519401113) for discussing the details of the paper.